AdvancedComputationalDesign-SDU/Assignment1_Template/BRIEF.md

    - Double-check your documentation for clarity and completeness.
    - Verify that all generated images are saved in the correct folder.

-> **Submission Reminder:** Draft your documentation in `DOCUMENTATION.md` using the provided template.
-Before submitting the assignment, copy that file into `README.md` so your final write-up appears here. `BRIEF.md` is for your reference and should be left unchanged.
 ---

 ## Inspiration